dagonyclark/Day-1/README.md

 * Improve the flow of information and check for disjoint bits and pieces of information.
 * Tidy up up the repo.

+* Consider using a simpler version of data science process e.g. [this](https://cdn.slidemodel.com/wp-content/uploads/7309-01-data-science-powerpointp-template-16x9-04-870x489.jpg) or [this](http://54.159.122.118/wp-content/uploads/2016/06/1_Activities_D.png).
+There are other simpler representations that can be considered